 How can I have my coursework evaluated and approved to receive credit at PLNU?

 For transcript evaluation, PLNU strongly suggests using Academic Credentials Evaluation Institute (ACEI), but will accept accredited transcripts from members of National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators (AICE).
 For first-time freshman applicants, you need to request a course-by-course evaluation with a GPA.
-Transfer applicants looking to receive credit from a foreign college, need to request a course-by-course evaluation with the course description and GPA.
+Transfer applicants looking to receive credit from a foreign college need to request a course match report that includes the course description and GPA.
 If you have any questions in regard to what evaluation type you should choose, please contact the International Admissions Counselor.
 PLNU is not responsible for evaluating foreign transcripts or coursework.